Ford Falcon (EF): Trim levels

 Luxury models in the EF Falcon range were not branded as Falcon; they were branded either a Ford Fairmont or Ford Fairmont Ghia.
 The Fairmont was based on the Futura and had all the features of the Futura but added a trip computer, climate control as standard, adjustable steering wheel, Remote Boot Release, Remote Keyless Entry, central locking and 15-inch alloy wheels.
 The Fairmont Ghia added a nine-speaker audio system, boot mounted 6 CD stacker, subwoofer and Ghia badging.
 Both the Fairmont and Fairmont Ghia models had chrome accents, differently designed headlights, bonnets and front bar, and were the only model in the EF Falcon range to have a grille (albeit non-functional).

 four-speed automatic transmission was standard across the Fairmont lineup and had the option of the 4.0-litre SOHC (single over head cam) inline six-cylinder or a 5.0-litre OHV (over head valve) V8.
 The six-cylinder Ghia version received the motor out of the XR6.
 The difference in power output is attributed to the quieter exhaust system fitted to the Ghia rather than the higher flowing system of the XR.

 Series II

 The Series II was introduced in October 1995 adding over 1000 new features and eliminated the XR6 wagon from the range.
-A new front suspension was introduced due to criticism that it was too "nervous" when handling, another major improvement was the standardisation of a passenger airbag (except the GLi but it was a no cost option).
+The front suspension was revised by raising the position of the front ball joint, and fitting a thicker sway-bar and firmer bushes.
+This was the response to criticism that the EF Falcon was too "nervous" when handling.
+Another major improvement was the introduction of a passenger airbag that protected both front passengers (in bench seat configurations).
+The passenger airbag was a $510 option and was standard on the Fairmont Ghia.
 Series II EF Falcons are identifiable by revised hubcaps on the GLi model, revised body side rub strips on the Futura, and black B-pillars on the Fairmont Ghia.
 All EF II Falcons feature a wide-angle convex passenger side door mirror.